NanFangHong/EGI.jl/README.md

 ```

-3. You can have access to surface area, surface normal, volume by,
+3. You can have access to the surface area, surface normal, volume by,

 ```
 Surface(p)